avemerchant/memory-game/README.md

 # memory-game
 This is a collection of files that I made for the sake of a homework assignment for CSC 276: Object Oriented Software Design.
-The instructions were along the lines of: Create a memory game that is played with tiles where each tile has 2 sides.
+The instructions were along the lines of: Create a memory game that is played with tiles that each have 2 sides.
 The memory game starts with a board of 4x4 tiles.
 Extra Credit: Allow the user to choose the level of difficulty.
 This project and game were created using Java FX and model view controller architecture.

 The total instructions for this assignment are as follows:
 In this assignment you will create memory game using Java FX and you design your implementation using the model view controller architecture.